There's so much development happening along the New Road corridor that it is tough to keep on top of.

+We must unite as neighbors to have input.
 The people we have spoken to have been overwhelmingly in support of preserving the New Road corridor along the Great Marsh.
-Visit our "In the News" page to read letters from other locals who oppose further developing the New Road corridor .
+Visit our "Meetings" page for upcoming meeting information and our "How To Help" page to get involved.

 As citizens of the great first town in the first state, we are working to preserve the New Road corridor that abuts the Great Marsh, our last open natural area east of route one in Lewes.
 Once this land is developed it is gone forever.
-Neither the water table or the road can withstand the potential for almost 1500 building lots on this now open space.
+Neither the water table or the road can withstand the potential for so many new homes on this now open space.
 We cannot sit quietly and watch the beauty that has attracted so many to our lovely town be destroyed, as we are dedicated to preservation in Lewes.

-In an effort to encourage the Groome Methodist Church to reverse its' decision to sell their property on New Road for development, and instead sell it for conservation, the New Road Preservation Alliance has been collecting signatures at various Lewes locations for the last few weeks.
-We quickly received a thousand signatures and will continue to accumulate more.
+In an effort to encourage the Groome Methodist Church to reverse its' decision to sell their property on New Road for development, and instead sell it for conservation, the New Road Preservation Alliance collected over a thousand petition signatures and presented them to church officials and local government officials.
+We also presented our concerns at a public meeting in December 2017.